Rules Governing the Use of the Library

 - The library's wireless network is open and non-secure.

 - The Olean Public Library is not responsible for any damage to personal equipment, software or data that may occur as a result of using the library's wireless network.
-It is highly recommended that you use anti-virus, firewall software and updated patches when accessing any wireless network.
+It is highly recommended that you use anti-virus and firewall software and updated patches when accessing any wireless network.

 - Response speed, bandwidth, the ability to connect to the wireless Internet network, and continuity of connection are not guaranteed.
 Wireless users may experience loss of signal from time to time and the library cannot take responsibility for loss of data.
 Frequent backup of important files is recommended.